 Previously, Herrera served on the UT-Austin leadership development team which developed and implemented worksite wellness strategies among Women, Infants, and Children (WIC) staff statewide.
 She has served as a senior program manager on various initiatives throughout New Mexico, Arizona, and Texas—and has provided expertise in program planning, implementation, and evaluation at local, state, and national levels.

 Herrera’s experience includes proposal writing, consulting, and collaborating on a host of federal and statewide initiatives.
 She has provided expertise on community development and civic engagement efforts in rural and urban areas in the United States and abroad.

 Herrera received a BS in Health Education from the University of New Mexico; an MS in Family Studies and Human Development from the University of Arizona; and a PhD in Health Education from the University of Texas–Austin.
-From 2010 to 2011 she was a Robert Wood Johnson Evaluation Fellow with Decision Information Resources in Houston.
-She is a Ronald E. McNair Scholar, a member of the American Evaluation Association, Hispanics in Philanthropy (HIP), and a Global PeacePal Ambassador.
+From 2010 to 2011 she was a Robert Wood Johnson Evaluation Fellow and is also a Ronald E. McNair Scholar.

-Born and raised in Albuquerque, N.M., Herrera credits her parents with “giving me wings and teaching me how to fly in sunny or cloudy weather.”
-Growing up in a large Hispanic family, she is a first generation college student and the first person on both sides of her family to complete a doctoral degree.
-She enjoys visiting her family, especially during the Albuquerque International Balloon Fiesta.
-She also enjoys international travel, community service, sporting events, cooking, and photography.
+Born and raised in Albuquerque, N.M., Herrera credits her parents with instilling in her a deep appreciation for family, core values and principles, and education.
+She is a first generation college student and the first person on both sides of her family to complete a doctoral degree.
+She enjoys visiting family and friends, especially during the Albuquerque International Balloon Fiesta.
+She also enjoys international travel, community service, cooking, and photography.